vives-projectweek-2021/project-repository-phaser-game/README.md

 # Phaser Game

+Our idea is to make an infinite runner game.
+Where the objective is to get the character as far as possible while avoiding obstacles (and collect coins).

 We chose an endless runner because you can start very simple and build up from there.

 Some endless runners are very well-known for their addictiveness, like Subway Surfers, Temple Run, Jetpack Joyride, Flappy Bird and the Google Dinosaur Game (when you don’t have an internet connection in Chrome).

+## Team members

+- Arno Schoutteten
+- Aaron Van Vyve
+- Henry Buysschaert

 ## Game Ideas